AlfioEmanueleFresta/practical-xss/introduction.rst

 used to attack systems but you must behave responsibly and ethically toward other people, their data and systems.
 The writing or use of tools to gain unauthorised access to systems is a criminal offence.

+The Compure Misuse Act (1990) clearly states:

+  [...]

+  A person is guilty of an offence if—
+    (a) he causes a computer to perform any function with intent to secure access to any program or data held in any computer, or to enable any such access to be secured;
+    (b) the access he intends to secure, or to enable to be secured, is unauthorised;

+  [...]

+You can learn more about the Act at http://www.legislation.gov.uk/ukpga/1990/18/contents.